molily/molily.de/_posts/2020-11-21-testing-angular.md

 `createSpy` expects one parameter, an optional name.
 It is recommended to pass a name that describes the original.
 The name will be used in error messages when you make expectations against the spy.

-Assuming we have class `TodoService` responsible for fetching a to-do list from the server.
+Assume we have class `TodoService` responsible for fetching a to-do list from the server.
 The class uses the [Fetch API](https://developer.mozilla.org/de/docs/Web/API/Fetch_API) to make an HTTP request.
-(This is a plain JavaScript example.
+(This is a plain TypeScript example.
 It is uncommon to use `fetch` directly in an Angular app.)

 ```typescript
 class TodoService {